 Playa del Mal Nombre, one of our favorite beaches of Fuerteventura

-We visited Fuerteventura in the low season, during the months of March and April, we never had less than 16º (at night), and during the day the temperature was around 25º maximum (23º on average) and it rained us two days in the afternoon, so we can safely say that it is an island that can be visited all year round, even in low season.
-We would recommend wearing summer clothing during the day (shorts and flip flops) but when the sun goes down it is a bit colder so it would be advisable to wear long pants, sweatshirt and closed footwear at night.
+In Randomtrip we have already been in Fuerteventura every month of the year (except August) and we have always bathed in the sea (bear in mind that one of us is from the Portuguese Atlantic and the other from the Galician Atlantic and February the water can be difficult to bathe, it’s a matter of luck).
+In the winter months, it was never less than 16º (at night), during the day the temperature was around 25º maximum (23º on average) and it rained two days in the afternoon, so we can safely say that it is an island that can be visited all year round, even in low season.
+We would recommend wearing summer clothes during the day (shorts and flip-flops) but when the sun goes down it cools down so long pants, a sweatshirt, and closed shoes (sneakers) for winter nights would be recommended.
+During the summer, light clothing and a windbreaker at night, are enough.

 We enjoyed the beach every day in early March!